Paul-Georges Ntep: Wolfsburg part ways with Cameroon winger | Goal.com

 Paul-Georges Ntep and Wolfsburg have parted company following the mutual termination of his contract, the club confirmed on Tuesday.

-He spent the first-half of the season at Kayserispor, but he left the Turkish Super Lig for a return to Germany in December due to financial crisis that rocked the club.
+He spent the first half of the season at Kayserispor, but he left the Turkish Super Lig for a return to Germany in December due to the financial crisis that rocked the club.

 Following his return, Ntep struggled to break into Wolfsburg's first-team, and he is now expected to look for greener pastures to revive his career.